tsavina/model_server/docs/home.md

 OpenVINO&trade; Model Server (OVMS) is a high-performance system for serving models.
 Implemented in C++ for scalability and optimized for deployment on Intel architectures, the model server uses the same architecture and API as [TensorFlow Serving](https://github.com/tensorflow/serving) and [KServe](https://github.com/kserve/kserve) while applying OpenVINO for inference execution.
 Inference service is provided via gRPC or REST API, making deploying new algorithms and AI experiments easy.

-Start using OpenVINO Model Server with a fast-forward serving example from the [Quickstart guide](ovms_quickstart.md).

 ![OVMS picture](ovms_high_level.png)

 ### Model Server Features